splunk/public-o11y-docs/sp-oncall/scheduling/routing-keys.rst

    `filtering <https://help.victorops.com/knowledge-base/filtering-options/>`__
    the timeline a breeze.
 A filtered timeline is the easiest way to hone in on exclusively the events that are important to you.
-4. If it’s important that multiple groups acknowledge incidents for a certain routing key, make sure to check the *Multi-Responder* box on the routing key’s row.
+4. If it's important that multiple groups acknowledge incidents for a certain routing key, make sure to check the *Multi-Responder* box on the routing key's row.
 An acknowledgement will then be required from each defined escalation policy.